karampitsos/light/README.md

 In order to analyze source data from a spectrometry device utilizing powerful python libraries such as pandas, numpy, scipy, scikit-learn you have to export the data in a csv format and afterwords analyze it with this format.
-This library offers the possibility to using directly the source files and save a great amount of time and resources especially if there are a big number of spectras waiting for analysis.
+This library offers the ability to use the source files directly and save a great amount of time and resources especially if there is a big number of spectras waiting for analysis.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Phos.